laanp/Icarus_Game_Manager/README.md

 # Icarus Game Manager
-An Excel Workbook and associated vba routines to manage various aspects of the game: Icarus-First Cohort
+An Excel Workbook and associated vba routines to manage various aspects of the game Icarus-First Cohort

 ## Program Description